Chapter 14 : Progression

 She held up her hands.
 “I’m just reading the notes.
 You know I can’t even come close to making a Patronus.”

-We kept practising, and I could tell we were getting better.
-The indistinct silvery shapes we produced had more of a shape, and lingered for a bit longer than they had used to.
+We kept practising, and despite the frustration, I could tell we were getting better.
+The indistinct silvery shapes we produced had more of a form, and lingered for a bit longer than they had used to.

 I thought of the first Easter holiday I had spent at Mandy’s house with her family, in second year, and cried, “Expecto Patronum!”
 I watched in awe as a silvery-white horse shot out of the end of my wand, galloped around the room, and then faded away.
 “Did you see that?”
 I asked Charlotte as it disappeared.
 “I did it!
 That was a Patronus!”